How to Make Cannabutter at Home

 Cook “Low and Slow”

 Low and slow is the motto to remember whenever you cook with cannabis.
 Weed edibles are one of the most potent forms of the plant available.
-Even just a little too much THC can cause unpleasant side effects, so be prudent as you measure out and dose your cannabis.
+Even a little too much THC can cause unpleasant side effects, so be prudent as you measure and dose your cannabis.

 Where to Store Homemade Cannabutter